 - Capital Gains Tax — £6,000 combined annual exempt amount (£3,000 each)

 Even if one partner does not work, they can still contribute up to £2,880 net (grossed up to £3,600 with tax relief) to a personal pension, and use their full ISA allowance with gifted money from their spouse.
+Our financial planning tools help you model the combined tax efficiency of different contribution strategies.

 Whose Pension to Prioritise